“Don’t talk to strangers

 DIRECTOR’S STATEMENT

-There is something very interesting and mystical to me about how short-and-intense whirlwind romances can often have a greater impression than longer ones.
-What’s with that, right?
-And so when Fletcher told me about the script, a whirlwind travel romance and its far-lasting impression, I got on board immediately.
-Together, we have joyfully rehearsed and made a show that I hope will make you laugh and recall memories or moments of your own past flames, wherever they may be.
+And so when Fletcher told me about this script - a whirlwind travel romance filled with high highs and low lows, I jumped on board immediately.
+Together, we joyfully rehearsed and made a show that I hope will make you laugh and recall memories or moments of your own past flames, wherever they may be.

 PLAYWRIGHT’S STATEMENT